Looking Glass Bridge SDK

 These APIs are available for native applications (using C, C++, and C#) and web applications (using Javascript or Typescript).

-If you already have an application that integrates with Looking Glass Bridge using Looking Glass Core SDK then you will need to update your application to support the new 16โ and 32โ spatial displays.
+If you already have an application that integrates with using then you will need to update your application to support the new 16โ and 32โ spatial displays.
 See our migration guide for support.
 Bridge supports integration with web apps, native apps, and for 3D media playback.

 The second option is to configure an existing 3D rendering pipeline to apply required post-processing for a Looking Glass display.
 This method is supported on Windows (using OpenGL and DX12) or MacOS (using OpenGL and Metal).
 This works by exposing functions to allocate resources in a shared GPU context.
 Bridge functions must be called to trigger the post-processing render pass.
 This ensures that the data is efficiently managed on the GPU to maximize rendering performance.
-The Looking Glass Unreal Engine Plugin uses this method.
-Integrating Native Applications provides more detail.
+The uses this method. provides more detail.

 Web and native applications can configure the Bridge media player using a Bridge HTTP REST API to render local images and videos.
 This method of integration supports Quilt and RGBD images using JPG and PNG files.
 It supports Quilt and RGBD videos using the MP4 (H264 and H265) and WebM (VP8 and VP9) files.
-This method of integration is supported on MacOS, Windows, and Linux for every Looking Glass display sold since 2021.
-Looking Glass Blocks uses this method.
-The REST API Reference section provides more detail.
+This method of integration is supported on MacOS, Windows, and Linux for every Looking Glass display sold since 2021. uses this method.
+The section provides more detail.